The nm-connection-editor command on Linux

 To add a new connection, click the Add button.

 The next screen allows us to customize the connection.
-It has many options.
-Options are organized in tabs.
-Let's understand the options you need to know for RHCSA or RHCE exam.
+It has various options organized in tabs.
+We need to understand the following options for the RHCSA/RHCE exam.

 Connection name: - This is the name of the connection.

-On the General tab, we have two important options.
+On the General tab, we have two essential options.
 These options are the following.

 Connect automatically with priority

-You can create multiple connections for a device but can use only one at a time.
-If you select this option on all connections, NetworkManager will automatically pick and use the appropriate connection to connect the network.
+You can create multiple connections for a device but only use one at a time.
+If you select this option on all connections, NetworkManager will automatically pick and use the appropriate connection to connect to the network.

-For example, suppose you use your laptop at the office and the home.
-Both places have wi-fi networks.
-In that case, you can create two connections: one for the home wi-fi network and another for the office wi-fi network.
-If you select this option on both connections, NetworkManager will automatically select the appropriate connection based on your location.
-If you use the laptop at the home, it will use the connection you created for the home wi-fi network.
-Or if you use the laptop at the office, it will use the connection you created for the office wi-fi network.
+For example, you use your laptop at both the office and home.
+Both places have Wi-Fi networks.
+In that case, you can create two connections: one for the home Wi-Fi network and another for the office.
+NetworkManager will automatically select the appropriate connection based on your location if you choose this option on both connections.
+When you use the laptop at home, it will use the connection you created for the home Wi-Fi network, and when you use it at the office, it will use the connection you created for the office Wi-Fi network.

 In the LAB environment, we don't need to configure this option.
 Uncheck this option.